kunwarpadda/Todo-App/README.md

 ## Usage

-To use the TodoApp, please visit the following URL: (URL)
+To utilize the functionality of TodoApp, kindly visit the [website](https://k-todoapp.azurewebsites.net/).
+Let me know if you need more help!